simonhammes/301-cloud-computing-project/slides/content/_index.md

 => CLI/Docker

 {{% note %}}
-- TODO: programming languages, OpenAPI -> protobuf
+- supports a variety of programming languages/frameworks
+- can even generate protobuf schemas from OpenAPI schemas
 {{% /note %}}

 ---